 HTTP 406 Not acceptable

-The browser send the request successfully but server did not understand the request.
+The browser sent the request successfully but the server did not understand the request.

 HTTP 407 Proxy authentication needed